JTurek708/SanAntonioPolitics/README.md

 # San Antonio Politics
-This repository will contain data and code relating to projects covering San Antonio's political scene.
+This repository will contain data and code relating to projects covering San Antonio politics and other social science topics.